 He will then clean, polish, and etch your tooth to prepare the surface of your tooth so it’ll hold the new veneer well.
 The cement applied will create a strong bond between them.
 After the veneer is in place, the dentist uses a special light to activate chemicals in the cement, so it sets on its own.
 He also removes any excess cement and checks your bite to make sure it’s properly aligned.

-What Are the Drawbacks of Using Veneers?
+What Are the Drawbacks of Dental Veneers?
+Considering the Pros and Cons

 Veneers aren’t without their drawbacks.
 There is a higher risk for gum disease and decay when you use veneers rather than your natural teeth.